Matt Zimmerman (basketball): Coaching career

-High School Coaching Career
+High school coaching career

 Upon completing his time in the military, Zimmerman entered the basketball coaching ranks in his home state of Arkansas.
 From 1995 to 1998, Zimmerman served as the Athletic Director and Head Basketball Coach for the now defunct Plainview-Rover High School.
 While there he led the team to three conference titles and was selected as the conference coach of the year in 1996.

 In 1998 Zimmerman took the head coaching job at Dardanelle High School in Dardanelle, Arkansas.
 In his four years there the team accumulated a 74-46 record and captured the Class 4A State Title in the 2001-2002 season.
 This success led Zimmerman to be named the KARV Dream Team Coach of the Year and River Valley Radio Coach of the Year in 2000.

-College Coaching Career
+College coaching career

 When Nolan Richardson was let go at the University of Arkansas, the Razorbacks hired Stan Heath rather than long term assistant coach Mike Anderson, who had been an assistant for 17 seasons under Richardson.
 Instead the University of Alabama-Birmingham (UAB), located in Anderson's home town of Birmingham, Alabama, gave Anderson a chance to be a head coach.
 Zimmerman joined Anderson's staff at UAB until Anderson accepted the position of head basketball coach at the University of Missouri in 2006.
 Zimmerman followed Anderson to Missouri and served on his staff as an assistant until Anderson accepted the head coaching job at the University of Arkansas in 2011.
 On April 6, 2011 it was announced Zimmerman would join Anderson's staff at Arkansas.

-Zimmerman is in his third year as the Director of Basketball Operations and color analyst for the Razorback Sports Network.
-The 2019-20 season will be his first year under new head coach Eric Musselman.
+Zimmerman spent five years as an assistant and then another three years as the Director of Basketball Operations.
+He is currently a color analyst for the Razorback Sports Network and co-host, with Quinn Grovey, of The Razorback Daily podcast.